XeniaP/Trend-Micro-FileStorageSecurity-Upload-Demo-App/README.md

 		Parameter ExternalID:
 		Parameter ScannerAWSAccount:
 		Parameter ScannerSQSURL:

+>**NOTE:** The values for ExternalID, ScannerAWSAccount and ScannerSQSURL you can get from ScannerStack deployed in Step 4

 8) Copy the API-gateway-value in gui/index.html, you can get the HTTP API endpoint URL from outputs in sam-cli or CloudFormation Stack.
     ![Image of get Api URL](https://github.com/XeniaP/Upload-Demo-C1-FSS/blob/f2cab6e7ecc330c3c1b8c0caeb0d4093593db605/Img/api-gateway-value.png)